CodyKochmann/iactor/README.md

 # iactor

-My take on how actors should be implemented for coroutines and functions.
+High performance actor model for python functions and coroutines.